Home | About Us | Available Horses | Assisted Placements | Ambassador Award

 MidAtlantic Horse Rescue

 MidAtlantic Horse Rescue has several nice, sensible, sound thoroughbreds available for adoption (click here to view) at all times.
 Once a horse is "pulled from the pen" and enters our program, we quarantine the horse.
 During this time we assess their overall physical condition, and have the farrier and vet in, if necessary.
+We also transition horses directly from the track.

 Seriously Considering Adopting?